1. About pregabalin

 - in epilepsy it stops seizures by reducing the abnormal electrical activity in the brain

-- with nerve pain it blocks pain by interfering with pain messages travelling through the brain and down the spine
+- with nerve pain it blocks pain by affecting the pain messages travelling through the brain and down the spine

 - in anxiety it stops your brain from releasing the chemicals that make you feel anxious

 Pregabalin is only available on prescription.
-It comes as capsules or a liquid that you drink.
+It comes as capsules, tablets, or a liquid that you swallow.

 2. Key facts

-- Pregabalin is usually taken 2 or 3 times a day.
+- You'll usually take pregabalin 2 or 3 times a day.
 You can take it with or without food.

 - It takes at least a few weeks for pregabalin to work.